Higher Education Institutions and Economic Development

 Selected Projects

-The Role of Two-Year Colleges in Industrial Modernization Client: Regional Technology Strategies, Inc. Designed and implemented case study and survey methodologies to evaluate the capacity of two-year colleges (including Minority Serving Institutions) to provide training and technical degrees in industrial occupations to support industrial modernization.
-The study also examined programs and practices of two-year colleges that provide workplace training, technical assistance, and business services to SME manufacturers in urban and rural areas.
-The aim of this study was to examine how to stimulate development in poor and rural areas by elevating the involvement of these institutions.
+The Role of Two-Year Colleges in Industrial Modernization Client: Regional Technology Strategies Designed and implemented case studies and surveys to evaluate the capacity of two-year colleges (including Minority-Serving Institutions) to provide training and technical degrees in industrial occupations in support of industrial modernization.
+The study also examined programs and practices of two-year colleges that provide workplace training, technical assistance and business services to SME manufacturers in urban and rural areas.
+The aim was to identify strategies that stimulate development in poor areas by elevating colleges' involvement.
 Funded by the Ford Foundation.

-Community College Partnerships for Economic Opportunity Client: University of Illinois at Chicago Conducted a series of case studies to examine partnerships between community colleges and community-based organizations that have resulted in expanded employment options for low-skilled, low-wage jobseekers.
+Community College Partnerships for Economic Opportunity Client: University of Illinois at Chicago Conducted a series of case studies to examine partnerships between community colleges and community-based organizations that resulted in expanded employment options for low-skilled, low-wage jobseekers.
 Documented best practices of bridge programs offered by community colleges that prepare low-skilled people to enter technical programs.
-Funded by the Annie E. Casey Foundation, this study resulted in increased partnerships with community colleges in the Jobs Initiative.
+Funded by the Annie E. Casey Foundation, this study resulted in increased involvement of community colleges in the Foundation's Jobs Initiative.

 |